 Previously, we wrote about the emerging pattern of Serverless Extensibility.
 Examples of the concept are popping up in many of the services you use daily like Twilio and here at Auth0.
-In this post, I will talk about challenges our customers were facing with our Auth0 Identity product.
-This led us down the path toward implementing the pattern, and ultimately toward creating a brand new product.
+In this post, I will talk about challenges our customers were facing with our Auth0 Identity product, and how this led us down the path toward implementing the extensibility pattern in a variety of features.

 In the early days at Auth0, there were two groups: Core and Field Engineering.
 Core focused on the core functionality of the authentication product, and the field engineers helped customers use the product in their applications.
 The company was discovering what customers needed in the product.

 Our customers' focus was on the authentication transaction.
 A lot of interesting features can attach to the process of someone trying to login:

 Customers will come up with an unlimited supply of feature requests.
 We could not possibly build every feature at once.

 Moreover, sometimes building features into the core product for customers is not the right approach.
 We needed a way to try ideas out.
 An idea may sound great, but in practice be problematic.
 Investing core engineering resources to these ideas is very expensive.

 "The primary use case for extensibility at Auth0 was to empower field engineers to work on the last mile solutions for the customer without involving core engineering."

 Eugenio Pace - Co-Founder, CEO